Chart Color Schemes

 Wright is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Wright has a high cultural diversity, with 39.5% of its population born overseas and 38.6% speaking a language other than English at home.
-Christianity is the main religion in Wright, comprising 33.5% of people.
-Hinduism is notably overrepresented at 12.0%, compared to the Australian Capital Territory average of 4.8%.
+Wright's population shows high cultural diversity, with 39.5% born overseas and 38.6% speaking a language other than English at home.
+Christianity is the predominant religion in Wright, comprising 33.5%.
+Notably, Hinduism is overrepresented, making up 12.0%, compared to the Australian Capital Territory average of 4.8%.

 Frequently Asked Questions - Diversity